janfajessen/EspHome-RC-FPV-Car-Robot-Esp8266-pantilt-Servo-motors-Camera-USB-led-L298N---Home-Assistant/Readme.md

 QUESTIONS:

- - How to know the battery status?
+ - How to know the battery status with a sensor?
  - How to connect 2 or more led lights to same pin with transistors and ohms?

 You can answer here: